kul-optec/alpaqa/doxygen/sphinx/source/usage/tips-and-tricks.rst

 method generates C code for the problem functions and their derivatives, and compiles them into an optimized binary.
-Since |pylib_name| solvers spend most of their time inside of problem function evaluations, this compilation can have a significant impact in solver performance.
+Since |pylib_name| solvers spend most of their time inside of problem function evaluations, this compilation can have a significant impact on solver performance.

 By default, the CasADi ``SX`` class is used for code generation.
 This causes the subexpressions to be expanded, which is usually beneficial for performance.
-However, the resulting expression trees can grow massive, and compiling the generated C code can become very slow for large or complex problems.
+However, the resulting expression trees can grow quite massive, and compiling the generated C code can become very slow for large or complex problems.
 In such cases, you can use the ``MX`` class, by passing ``sym=casadi.MX.sym`` as an argument to the ``compile()`` function.

-If you don't want to compile the problem at all (e.g. because no C compiler is available, or because the resulting C files are too large), you can use the The :py:meth:`alpaqa.pyapi.minimize.MinimizationProblemDescription.build` method instead of :py:meth:`alpaqa.pyapi.minimize.MinimizationProblemDescription.compile`.
+If you don't want to compile the problem at all (e.g. because no C compiler is available, or because the resulting C files are too large), you can use the The :py:meth:`alpaqa.pyapi.minimize.MinimizationProblemDescription.build` method instead of :code:`compile()`.
 This will use CasADi's VM to evaluate the expressions.

 Classes